ava-labs/avalanche-docs/docs/nodes/run/with-installer/installing-avalanchego.md

 Enter your connection type [1,2]:
 ```

-enter `1` if you have dynamic IP, and `2` if you have a static IP.
+Enter `1` if you have dynamic IP, and `2` if you have a static IP.
 If you are on
 a static IP, it will try to auto-detect the IP and ask for confirmation.

 ```text